What's the timetable?

 top

-Will the project attract government
+Does the project attract government assistance?

-Ex-Prime Minister Helen Clark launched the
+Ex-Prime Minister Helen Clark launched the New Zealand Energy Strategy which includes

-New Zealand Energy Strategy which includes a target to generate 90% of electricity
+a target to generate 90% of electricity from renewable resources by 2025, and to

-from renewable resources by 2025, and to limit the construction of new fossil fuel
+limit the construction of new fossil fuel generation plants for a decade.
+Current

-There is limited scope for further large scale hydroelectric power generation.
-Geothermal
+renewable output is about 60% of supply.
+There is limited scope for further large

-and wind are well positioned and newer technologies such as wave and tidal were
+newer technologies such as wave and tidal were mentioned by the government: Crest

-mentioned by the government: Crest Energy is named in the announcements.
-Meanwhile
+Energy is named in the announcements.
+Meanwhile NZ Maui gas supplies used for electricity

-NZ Maui gas supplies used for electricity generation are running out and an alternative,
+generation are running out and an alternative, the importation of LPG, would be

-the importation of LPG, would be even more expensive than renewables, according
+even more expensive than renewables, according to Ministers.

 A particular issue for northern NZ is that most electricity supply flows from south